atlantyz/mechacar_statistical_analysis/README.md

 Deliverable 2: Summary Statistics on Suspension Coils

+The design specifications for the mechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?

+In total, all three lots meet the design specifications, with a variance of 62.
+Individually, Lots 1 and 2, meet this design specification.
+Lot 3 does not, with a variance of approximately 170.

 <img width="337" alt="Screen Shot 2022-07-11 at 2 21 33 AM" src="https://user-images.githubusercontent.com/79942792/178210252-a0fbfede-0499-4656-b5b8-549ba92114bc.png">

 <img width="496" alt="Screen Shot 2022-07-11 at 2 26 57 AM" src="https://user-images.githubusercontent.com/79942792/178210979-f5261fa4-65b0-418a-a935-40ccc59e76f7.png">